Aa

 • LL (double L) and Y are pronounced as Y in Y

 • Y is pronounced like English Y in [YEAR].
-But only in the single-letter word Y – and, consisting from itself is pronounced as EE in [meet].
+But only in the single-letter word Y – and, consisting of itself is pronounced as EE in [meet].

 • G: before a/o/u is pronounced G as in G Before i/e it is pronounced as H in [hat].